PEP ### - Wheel Variants - extending platform awareness¶

 Additional limitation of this approach is that publishing a new release synchronously across multiple package names is not currently possible.
 PEP 694 proposes adding such a mechanism for multiple wheels within a single package, but extending it to multiple packages is not a goal.

-Induced Security Risk: proliferation of suffixed variant packages leads users to expect these suffixes in other packages, making name squatting much easier.
-For example, one could create a malicious numpy-cuda package that users will be lead to believe it’s a CUDA variant of NumPy.
+packages, making name squatting much easier.
+For example, one could create a malicious numpy-cuda package that users

 pip install xgboost # NVIDIA GPU variant